Last Update: April 2020

 While the Chinese province Sichuan gave the world “Kung Pao Chicken”, Thailand gave us “Kai Met Mamuang”.
 Heavily inspired by the Chinese dish, but grown into a real Thai stir-fry classic in its own.

-Tender chicken, dried chili peppers, onion, carrots and of course roasted cashew nuts give this dish a whole plethora of unique, contrasting textures and flavors.
+Tender chicken, dried chili peppers, onion, carrot and of course roasted cashew nuts give this dish a whole plethora of unique, contrasting textures and flavors.

 The tourist hordes in Thailand have certainly discovered this dish as well.
 A restaurant owner on Phuket told me that after Pad Thai, Kai Met Mamuang is the most popular dish among tourists, even before curries.
 Some of the die-hard Thailand travelers and travel bloggers often dismiss the mainstream tourist opinions.
 I don’t!
 I couldn’t agree more with their excellent choice of ordering chicken cashew in large numbers.